arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 This includes both read and write cache.

 ``read_cache_size`` is the number of 16KiB blocks in the read cache.

+``pinned_blocks`` is the number of blocks that have more than 0 references to them, forcing them to stay in RAM.

 ``total_used_buffers`` is the total number of buffers currently in use.
 This includes the read/write disk cache as well as send and receive buffers